monsara/art/README.md

 -   Getting data from server using Fetch API for uploading more styles in styles section
 -   Filtration portfolio works
+-   Replace images on mouseover event in sizes section

 ## Libs, frameworks